 33. The Pit Free Sauna

 By using aluminum foil and concrete blocks, this builder raised the elevation of the sauna shed, thus removing the requirement of digging anything.
 Using a stove pipe kit that is insulated solves the heating part of this sauna.
-It is a little difficult to do it all on your own though.
-So, call up friends or gather your family to lend you a helping hand and have fun creating something that is truly rewarding upon completion.
+It is a little difficult to do it all on your own, though.
+So, call up friends or gather your family to lend you a helping hand and have fun creating something truly rewarding upon completion.